 Queen out, Bishop out, bash!
 Is a quick and easy way to remember this checkmate.
 If you follow each step, you’re bound to catch some people out with Scholar’s mate.

 It is vital, however, that you develop your pieces accurately.
-If you miss out a move or advance your Queen or Bishop to the wrong squares, your chances for a quick victory will be lost.
+If you miss out on a move or advance your Queen or Bishop to the wrong squares, your chances for a quick victory will be lost.
 You might even lose your Queen.

 Here is an example where the Four-Move checkmate fails if white plays inaccurately.

 White is not yet ready to execute the Scholar’s mate.
 His light-squared bishop is not yet developed on the c4 square to back up the Queen.
+If the white queen were to take the f7 pawn at this state of the game, white would lose their queen and be devastated.

 How To Defend Against The Scholar’s Mate?